 - Figs can be stuffed several hours ahead of time if you like and refrigerated.

 - These figs will taste best at room temperature (not chilled), so remove from the refrigerator a half hour before serving if you have prepared them ahead of time.

-For variations, you can add a drizzle of honey or balsamic vinegar (or both) as well.
-That will transform it from a finger food to one that needs a fork, and be sure to serve it with napkins as there is bound to be some sticky fingers.
+- You can add a drizzle of honey or balsamic vinegar (or both) as well.
+That will transform it from finger food to one that needs a fork, and be sure to serve it with napkins as there is bound to be some sticky fingers.

 - While the blue cheese should add lots of flavors, you can add a few flakes of finishing salt and a dash of freshly ground black pepper for even more pop.